Liuruhan/MHET/README.md

 ```
 python train_speed.py --args
 ```
-to obtain the saved LMHT model without the LOH module is in path model_result/lmhtCP_epochN.pth.
+to obtain the saved MHFN model without the LOH module is in path model_result/lmhtCP_epochN.pth.

 Second, run
  ```